lgblgblgb/xemu/README.md

 X11!

 Also, you can use a cross-compiler on your desktop machine, if it's a Linux/UNIX kind of machine.
+This option is under development though, and isn't made available!

 Some notes:

-Aaccording to my experiments -falign-functions=16 -falign-loops=16 really helps on Rapsberry-Pi at least.
+According to my experiments -falign-functions=16 -falign-loops=16 really helps on Rapsberry-Pi at least.

+It's interesting to play with locked texture access compared to the non-locked version.
+On my PC, the difference cannot even be seen too much.
+However it's quite possible that on a lower performance hardware the difference can be seen more.
+Basically, the locked method seems to be the suggested one, however I'm still not sure, any feedback is welcome!

 For more information from me (it also contains tips for SDL compilation on the Raspberry PI itself):